martinopiaggi/Gambetto/Documents/game design document.md

 ### Level Design

+Levels are divided in "worlds" each with an unique aesthetic and a twist to the gameplay.

-Levels will each have different challenges and hazards, levels are made of chess board style tiles and are surrounded by a foggy void.
+Each level has different challenges and hazards, levels are made of chess board style tiles and are surrounded by a foggy void.
-Levels exhibit unique, irregular shapes and may incorporate openings within their design.
+Levels exhibit unique, intricate shapes and may incorporate openings within their design.
 They are set apart by alterations in tile patterns, lighting, and fog effects, presenting varying colors to immerse players in diverse environments.
 Within each room, enemies are strategically positioned, and players will have to find a way to traverse them and reach the end goal, a highlighted tile that "crowns the player as King".

 ## User Interface

-There will be a main menu and a level selection interface.

-The in-game user interface will maintain a minimalistic design, featuring only a select few elements, including a pause button.
+The in-game user interface has a minimalistic design, featuring only a pause button that when clicked shows a menu that allows players to return to the level selection screen, restart the level or go to the settings menu.

 ## Characters